 Chemical peel before and after

-2) Deep wrinkles - Getting rid of facial folds and deep creases depends on where the wrinkles are located.
-What works for nasolabial folds may not work for forehead.
-In dealing with deep wrinkles doctors may recommend one or several treatment options
+2) Deep wrinkles - Reducing facial folds and deep creases depends on where the wrinkles are located.
+What works for nasolabial folds may not work for the forehead.
+In dealing with deep wrinkles, doctors may recommend one or several treatment options

 - Botox.
 Botox Cosmetic is indicated for 'temporary treatment of moderate to severe frown lines between the brows in people 18 to 65 years of age.'
 Botox works by paralyzing the muscle and as such is good for lines created with motion of muscle.